omiq/z80emu/README.md

 ## Quick Start

 1. Open `index.html` in a modern web browser
-2. The emulator will start automatically
+2. The emulator will automatically load CP/M 2.2 and boot it
+3. CP/M will start running immediately - no manual commands needed!
-3. Type `h` for help to see available commands
+4. Type `h` for help to see available commands (when not in CP/M)

 ## Key Commands